OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 3. The number of messages in the Arbitrum inbox at the time the assertion was posted on-chain

 The following assertion to be posted on-chain must consume, at least, the specified number of inbox messages from its parent.
 There is a required delay in L1 blocks for assertion posting.
-Currently, this value is set to 1 hour for BoLD.
+Currently, this value is set to equal 1 hour for BoLD.

 Anyone can confirm assertions after a period of 6.4 days if they have not been challenged.
 In particular, assertions facilitate the process of withdrawing from Arbitrum back to Ethereum.
 Arbitrum withdrawals require specifying a blockhash, which must be confirmed as an assertion on-chain.
 This is why withdrawals have a delay of 6.4 days if they are not actively challenged.